aaronxs/Generalized_Linear_Mixed_Models_GLMM/README.md

-* Fixed&RandomEffects - GLMM with fixed and random effects on the data set "MathAchieve from the R package "MEMSS"
+* **Fixed&RandomEffects** - GLMM with fixed and random effects on the data set _"MathAchieve"_ from the R package _"MEMSS"_
-* SerialCorrelation&RandomSlope - Serial correlation and random slope model on the Cystic Fybrosis data from pbrown.ca/teaching/astwo/data/CF.RData
+* **SerialCorrelation&RandomSlope** - Serial correlation and random slope model on the _Cystic Fybrosis_ data from https://www.pbrown.ca/teaching/astwo/data/CF.RData